raffaelladevita/clas12-timeline/calib-qa/README.md

 - Let `path/to/timelines` denote the path to timeline HIPO files you wish to run the QA on.
 This path must be relative to the web directory, `$TIMELINEDIR`, defined in `env.sh`;
   if you prefer a different directory, edit `env.sh`
 - Run `../bin/qa.sh path/to/timelines`.
 The URLs for the timelines will be printed upon success
+- The new timeline files will appear in `/path/to/timelines_qa`, where any timeline hipo file to which QA cuts were applied has replaced the original hipo file, with the name "QA" appended to the file name

 ## Testing and Development
 - First, set environment variables using `source env.sh` (use `bash`)